joemiller/xbmc-script-sort-movies-by-file-date/README.md

 - It was tested on Windows 7, XBMC 10.0
 - All of my movies were stored remotely via SMB.
 It should work for local movies too, but other protocols may or may not work.
+- xbmc.makeLegalFilename() is called on each file returned from XBMC's database before trying to access the file, but this may not work on all platforms.
+Only tested on Windows 7 with remote SMB files.

 Known Bugs
 ----------